wumbo-unreal/wumbo-unreal/_posts/2024-03-28-dev-log-03-statetree-isnt-just-for-ai.md

 ### Subtree transitions
 The *Tree Succeeded* and *Tree Failed* transitions inside a subtree will surface to the linked state and no further.
 However, if a subtree was entered by a transition instead of a linked state, then these transitions will affect the whole StateTree.

+### Blueprint Latent Node Caveat
+Be mindful when using certain latent nodes (e.g. Async Save Game).
+Calling *Finish Task* from these latent nodes will not trigger transitions.
+Consider raising a StateTree event instead.

 ## Ending thoughts
 I'm not claiming this is the best approach, but it does work pretty well.
 The biggest benefit of using StateTree is that I can see the entire flow within a single asset.
 So, yeah, I'm happy with what I have right now. :)